The huge growth sparked by mass immigration could put strain on Britain’s infrastructure and lower living standards, according to a report.

 He said: “The only thing that is certain is that immigration on the present scale, if it continues, will lead to much faster population growth and a much larger total GDP than would otherwise be the case, with consequent pressure on infrastructure and the environment.”

-The Government sparked outrage with its 'immigration van' campaign earlier this year The economist, who has published several papers on the impact of immigration and wrote a comment piece in the Telegraph in 2006 calling the Labour Government’s arguments about economic benefits “a mirage”.
+The economist, who has published several papers on the impact of immigration and wrote a comment piece in the Telegraph in 2006 calling the Labour Government’s arguments about economic benefits “a mirage”.

 In his latest report, he also voiced concerns for migrants’ home countries that are losing professionals that could improve their economies.